Proving periodic solutions and branches in the 2D Swift Hohenberg PDE with hexagonal and triangular symmetry: Introduction

 In this paper, we demonstrate how we can use symmetries on the hexagonal lattice for proving the existence of periodic solutions to \eqref{eq : swift_hohenberg}.
-As there is still a heavy interest in periodic solutions to \eqref{eq : swift_hohenberg}, we would like to provide a general approach to prove the symmetry for any value of $\mu$.
+As there is still a heavy interest in periodic solutions to \eqref{eq : swift_hohenberg}, we would like to provide a general approach to prove the solution and its symmetry for any value of $\mu$.
 Note that we will be able to prove solutions when $\mu < 0$ as we are interested in periodic solutions, and our approach will not require the linear part to be invertible.
 To begin, we will need a way to represent symmetries on the hexagonal lattice in Fourier series.
-A posteriori approaches for rigorously verifying the symmetry of solutions obtained via computer-assisted proofs have been developed.
-These techniques are applicable to a wide variety of symmetries, but have the restriction in that they do not reduce the number of Fourier coefficients required.
-As our problems will be posed in 2D, performing proofs without any reduction would be difficult if not impossible.
-With this in mind, we are interested in techniques which reduce the computational complexity when a symmetry is present.
+We are interested in using approaches which reduce the computational complexity of the problem at hand.
+This is especially important as our problems will be posed in 2D, so performing proofs without any reduction would be difficult if not impossible.
+To see the benefit, consider even symmetry in 1D.
+When a periodic solution has even symmetry, it can be written as a Cosine Fourier series.
+Such a series only has positive Fourier coefficients, meaning the number of coefficients we need to store in memory is nearly halved.
+For space groups in higher dimensions with more symmetries, the reduction becomes even greater.
+Even when memory is not a concern, enforcing the symmetry is of interest when one wishes to find a solution with a specific symmetry.
+Without enforcing it, there is no way to guarantee that the solution obtained has the desired symmetry.
 Such techniques on symmetric Fourier coefficients have been deeply developed in \cite{JB_symmetries_1} and \cite{JB_symmetries_2}.
 More specifically, the authors describe a way to build a Fourier series that possesses the desired symmetry.
 The methods developed in \cite{JB_symmetries_1} and \cite{JB_symmetries_2} are applicable to any space group in any dimension.
 The authors use an algorithm to compute a reduced set of Fourier indices under the symmetry of a space group.
 Furthermore, the method allows one to determine the specific relations amongst the coefficients.
 In particular, it relies on computing a set which contains one element from each orbit (see \cite{gallianalgebra} for a definition) of the given space group.
 Such a set is called a fundamental domain, denoted $\mathcal{Z}_{\mathrm{dom}}(\mathcal{G})$.
 To demonstrate the use of $\mathcal{Z}_{\mathrm{dom}}(\mathcal{G})$, suppose $u$ is a Fourier series with Fourier coefficients $(u_n)_{n \in \mathbb{Z}^m}$.
-If an index, $n$, is in the fundamental domain, then the other elements in its orbit (in the sense of group action) will have the same value.
-That is, for any $g \in \mathcal{G}$, $u_n = u_{g \cdot n}$ where $\cdot$ denotes the group action.
+If an index, $n$, is in the fundamental domain, then the other elements in its orbit (in the sense of group action) will we related to one another.
+That is, for any $g \in \mathcal{G}$, we can find a relation between $u_n$ and $u_{g \cdot n}$ where $\cdot$ denotes the group action.
 This relation already reduces the number of Fourier indices one must store.
 This is especially important when performing computer assisted proofs in higher dimensions, such as in \cite{van2021spontaneous}.
 Additionally, the authors of \cite{JB_symmetries_1} and \cite{JB_symmetries_2} define two additional sets.
 The first set, $\mathcal{Z}_{\mathrm{triv}}(\mathcal{G})$, is called the trivial set.
-This set contains all Fourier indices which have values of $0$.
+This set contains all Fourier indices which have values of $0$ by symmetry.
+We emphasize that these are $0$ due to the symmetry itself.
+In other words, it is possible that the are other indices that are $0$ by the nature of the solution.
+Such $0$ indices are not included in the trivial set.
 The indices which are $0$ depend on the symmetry being enforced.
 The second is defined as